skjolber/mockito-soap-cxf/README.md

 ```

 # Running in parallel
-For use-cases which require test cases to run in parallel, it is possible to mock endpoints on random (free) ports.
+For use-cases which require test-cases to run in parallel, it is possible to mock endpoints on random (free) ports.
 For the `SoapEndpointRule` methods

 ```java
 @ClassRule